BillSchofield/WorkingEffectivelyWithLegacyCode/README.md

 ================================

 # What is Legacy Code?
-Legacy code is code without tests. -- *Michael Feathers*
+Legacy code is code without tests. -*Michael Feathers*
-A software system that the current team finds difficult to reason about and maintain. -- *Bill Schofield*
+A software system that the current team finds difficult to reason about and maintain. -*Bill Schofield*

 # Bill's Advice
 ## How do *you* deal with Legacy Code?